 UBS AG RATE SCHEDULE FERC NO. 1

-Availability: UBS AG (“UBS”) makes electric energy and capacity available under this Rate Schedule for wholesale sales to any purchaser with whom UBS has contracted, except as prohibited by .
-UBSthe terconnection, L.L.C. (a) , (b) Regulation, (c) , and (f) Energy Imbalance: , , (e), (f) isCorporation and to others that are self-supplying Ancillary Services to the Cal-ISOReservessISO-NEPand Cal-ISO
+Availability: UBS AG (“UBS”) makes electric energy and capacity available under this Rate Schedule for wholesale sales to any purchaser with whom UBS has contracted.
+UBS will also make available under this Rate Schedule: (i) the following Ancillary Services into the markets administered by the PJM Interconnection, L.L.C. (“PJM”): (a) Energy Imbalance, (b) Regulation, and (c) Operating Reserves (which includes Spinning Reserves, Ten Minute Reserves and Thirty Minute Reserves); (ii) the following Ancillary Services into the markets administered by the New York Independent System Operator (“NY ISO”): (a) Ten Minute Non-Synchronus Reserves, (b) Thirty Minute Operating Reserves, (c) Ten Minute Spinning Reserves, (d) Ten Minute Non-Spinning Reserves, (e) Regulation and Frequency Response Service, and (f) Energy Imbalance; (iii) the following Ancillary Services administered by the ISO New England Inc. (“ISO-NE”): (a) Ten Minute Spinning Reserves, (b) Automatic Generation Control, (c) Ten Minute Non-Spinning Reserves, (d) Thirty Minute Operating Reserves, (e) Operable Capability, and (f) Installed Capability; (iv) Replacement Reserves and the following Ancillary Services into markets administered by the California Independent System Operator Corporation (“Cal-ISO”) and to others that are self-supplying Ancillary Services to the Cal-ISO: (a) Regulation, (b) Spinning Reserves, and (c) Non-Spinning Reserves; and (v) additional Ancillary Services in the control areas of the NY ISO, ISO-NE, PJM and Cal-ISO and in additional geographic markets as FERC may specify and authorize from time-to-time in orders that extend such authority to all sellers previously authorized to sell energy and/or capacity at market-based rates.

 UBS also makes available firm transmission rights (“FTRs”) in the Cal-ISO market, for periods as short as one hour, in increments of one hour and one megawatt, subject to the terms and conditions approved by FERC for the Cal-ISO’s issuance of and for other public utilities’ resales of FTRs.

-Applicability: This Rate Schedule is applicable to all wholesale sales of electric energy and capacity by ESVL not otherwise specifically made subject to a particular rate schedule of ESVL Paragraph 6 herein, , the ancillary services specified herein, and all resales of FTRs by UBS, not otherwise subject to a particular rate schedule of UBS.
+Applicability: This Rate Schedule is applicable to all wholesale sales of electric capacity, electric energy, the ancillary services specified herein, and all resales of FTRs by UBS, not otherwise subject to a particular rate schedule of UBS.

 Rates: All sales shall be made at rates established by agreement between the purchaser and UBS.